 As part of our commitment to youth education, we’re rolling out the red carpet for student filmmakers!

-During the festival we present all the short films that were produced by the Nantucket High School students participating in the Teen View Labs.
-This exhibition of the work they wrote, directed, produced, and edited are a mix of narrative, documentary, and mockumentary films.
-Students are given access to professional equipment and now will have the opportunity to show their work to a festival audience.
+During the festival, we present all the short films that are produced by the Nantucket High School students participating in our Teen View Labs.
+This exhibition of the work they wrote, directed, produced, and edited is a mix of narrative, documentary, and mockumentary films.
+Students are given access to professional equipment and ultimately have the opportunity to show their work to a festival audience.

 TEEN VIEW INTENSIVE

-Students in our year-round Teen View Labs may also participate in this week-long crash course in production.
-The students work along side a professional production crew to shoot and edit footage during the film festival for archival and promotional purposes.
+Students in our year-round Teen View Labs may also participate in a week-long crash course in production.
+The students work alongside a professional production crew to shoot and edit footage during the film festival for archival and promotional purposes.

 TEEN VIEW JURY

-A group Nantucket eighth graders are selected to be on a jury with the goal of picking the best short film at the film festival.
-They will screen and deliberate each film, and in the process learn the fundamentals of critical film analysis.
-At the end of the Festival, the jury will present the Short Film Award to the film that rise above the rest.
+A group of Nantucket eighth-graders are selected to be on a jury with the goal of picking the best short film at the festival.
+They screen and deliberate each film, and in the process learn the fundamentals of critical film analysis.
+At the end of the festival, the jury presents the Short Film Award to the film that rises above the rest.
 (Teen View Coordinator: Rick Colon)

 Presented with help from: